-Climate change and coastal development continue to threaten coastal estuarine habitats used by flying migratory animals, particularly coastal birds.
-Tracking and addressing impacts for these animals across regions requires unique approaches and collaboration.
+In 2018, the ACE Basin Reserve received private funding to implement a Motus receiver station at partner State Park, which sparked interest from potential collaborators.
 The Motus Wildlife Tracking System is an open-source, international network of community hosted radio-telemetry receivers and wildlife researchers designed to investigate a wide variety of wildlife movement questions.
 Volunteer partners host and operate receiving stations across the world that autonomously listen for flying migratory animals equipped with transmitters called nanotags.
 Researchers rely on the receivers for movement data for a diversity of tagged wildlife, including birds, bats, and insects.
-Despite widespread interest in wildlife tracking and research within and beyond the Reserve system, this technology has only been used sporadically at a few reserve sites to date.

 Through this project, the ACE Basin Reserve facilitated the implementation and expansion of Motus networks in the Mid-Atlantic, West Coast, and Gulf regions.
 Participants met through a combination of virtual and in-person workshops designed to meet the needs of partners and intended users in the given region.
 Partners of all four reserves gave examples of unique ideas to reduce construction costs, such as buying components in bulk when constructing multiple towers and splicing wires in-house.
 Presentations discussed alternative ways to use Motus towers, such as smaller scale studies to better understand resident population dynamics and species behavior.

 - Enhanced collective ability–within and beyond the NERRS–to track and address impacts for flying migratory animals, particularly coastal birds, across regions.